- Harris 202

 Principal Research Interest(s): U.S. history, Civil War and Reconstruction, anti-slavery movement, slavery, emancipation, race, politics, and the state

 Kate Masur (Ph.D.
-University of Michigan, 2001) specializes the history of in race, politics, and law in the nineteenth-century United States.
-She is author of Until Justice Be Done: America’s First Civil Rights Movement, from the Revolution to Reconstruction (W. W. Norton, 2021) and numerous other books and articles including An Example for All the Land: Emancipation and the Struggle over Equality in Washington, D.C.
+University of Michigan, 2001) specializes in the history of race, politics, and law in the nineteenth-century United States.
+She is the author of Until Justice Be Done: America’s First Civil Rights Movement, from the Revolution to Reconstruction (W. W. Norton, 2021) and numerous other books and articles including An Example for All the Land: Emancipation and the Struggle over Equality in Washington, D.C.
 (UNC Press, 2010), and, with Gregory Downs, The World the Civil War Made (UNC Press, 2015).

 Masur has consulted extensively with museums and arts organizations including the National Constitution Center and the Newberry Library.
 She was part of the editorial team that created Reconstruction: The Official National Park Service Handbook, and she co-authored, with Gregory Downs, The Era of Reconstruction, 1861-1900, a National Historic Landmark Theme Study published in 2017.
 She was also a key consultant for the 2019 documentary, Reconstruction: America after the Civil War and appeared in the recent CNN film, Lincoln: Divided We Stand.

 Masur’s scholarship has recently appeared in The Journal of the Civil War Era and the American Journal of Legal History, in volumes on the Memphis Massacre and biographical film in history, and as commentary in the Chicago Tribune, the New York Times, and the Washington Post’s Made By History

 - Until Justice Be Done: America’s First Civil Rights Movement, from the Revolution to Reconstruction, W. W. Norton, 2021.